 With the permission of the instructor, grade options in eligible classes may be changed from Letter Grade to Credit/No Credit, or vice versa, through the end of the third week of class.
-The student must complete the appropriate form in the Office of the Registrar to finalize the grade option change.
+The student must complete the Change of Grade form available on the website, to finalize the grade option change.
 At the discretion and initiation of the Field Education director, a student may submit a petition request for a letter grade for Field Education.
 The request must be made at the beginning of the semester they are taking the Field Education course.